AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Set the order of the long-press message menu

-When you long-press a message, a message menu will pop up.
-You can modify the default value through `ChatUIKitSettings.msgItemLongPressActions` .
+When a user long-presses a message, a menu will pop up.
+You can modify its default value through `ChatUIKitSettings.msgItemLongPressActions`.
 The default settings are as follows:

 ```dart
   static List<MessageLongPressActionType> msgItemLongPressActions = [